panta82/validation-investigation/README.md

 https://github.com/hapijs/joi

-- Best supported, most current
+- The most popular that uses fluent API
+- Some good automated documentation generators
-- No custom error messages
+- No custom error messages.
+Can be manually shoved in, but it sucks.
     - https://github.com/hapijs/joi/issues/1434
     - https://medium.com/@Yuschick/building-custom-localised-error-messages-with-joi-4a348d8cc2ba
 - No browser support